Amid deportation dispute, Trump and courts square off on who has last word

 Why We Wrote This

-America's executive and judicial branches are at a constitutional stand-off over fundamental democratic ideals: following court orders, due process, and preventing government overreach.
+America’s executive and judicial branches are at a constitutional standoff over fundamental democratic ideals: following court orders, honoring due process, and preventing government overreach.

 A simmering constitutional crisis may now be hitting a boiling point.